iqianxing/mocha-demos/mocha.md

       √ one
       √ two
       √ three

-  serial
-    nested
-      √ foo
-      √ bar
-      hooks
-        √ one
-        √ two

-  serial
-    hooks
-      √ one
-      √ two
-      √ three
-  Test
-    .clone()
-      √ should copy the title
-      √ should copy the timeout value
-      √ should copy the slow value
-      √ should copy the enableTimeouts value
-      √ should copy the retries value
-      √ should copy the currentRetry value
-      √ should copy the globals value
-      √ should copy the parent value
-      √ should copy the file value
-    .isPending()
-      √ should not be pending by default
-      √ should be pending when marked as such
-      √ should be pending when its parent is pending

-  utils
-    .clean()
-      √ should remove the wrapping function declaration √ should handle newlines in the function declaration √ should remove space character indentation from the function body √ should remove tab character indentation from the function body √ should handle functions with tabs in their declarations √ should handle named functions without space after name √ should handle named functions with space after name √ should handle functions with no space between the end and the closing brace √ should handle functions with parentheses in the same line √ should handle empty functions
-    .isBuffer()
-      √ should test if object is a Buffer
-    .map()
-      √ should behave same as Array.prototype.map
-      √ should call the callback with 3 arguments[currentValue, index, array] √ should apply with the given scope
-    .some()
-      √ should return true when some array elements pass the check of the fn parameter √ should return false when none of the array elements pass the check of the fn parameter .parseQuery()
-      √ should get queryString and return key-value object √ should parse "+" as a space .stackTraceFilter()
-      on node
-        on POSIX OS
-          - should get a stack-trace as a string and prettify it
-          - does not ignore other bower_components and components
-          - should replace absolute with relative paths on Windows
-          √ should work on Windows
-      on browser
-        √ does not strip out other bower_components .isPromise
+    .isPromise
       √ should return true if the value is Promise-ish √ should return false if the value is not an object